ChinaGodMan/UserScripts/web-clipper/README_en.md

 -   **Box Selection Tool**：Just use the mouse to select the one you want to convert HTML element。 ![Box Selection Tool](https://github.com/shiquda/shiquda_UserScript/raw/main/General/Clip_2024-02-08_15-13-03.png)
 -   **Markdown Preview**：After conversion，A modal box will appear，Shows the web page element you selected Markdown Convert result。Can edit it at the same time Markdown And view the live preview。
--   **复制到剪贴板**：Just click，You can convert the Markdown Copy to your clipboard。
+-   **Copy to clipboard**：Just click，You can convert the Markdown Copy to your clipboard。
 -   **Download as Markdown document**：Can convert the converted Markdown Download as .md document。 ![2025.03.18](https://s2.loli.net/2025/03/18/ETzhM3Q6DPRipA8.png)
 -   **Save to GitHub Issues**：Can convert the converted Markdown Save to GitHub In the warehouse Issues。 **Save to Obsidian**：Can convert the converted Markdown Save to Obsidian。